scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Two TRCs with byte equal payloads can be considered as equal, because the TRC payload exactly defines which signatures must be attached in the signed TRC:

-- The required signatures from voting certificates are explicitly mentioned in the `votes` field of the payload: If index "i" is part of the `votes` field, then the voting certificate at position i in the `certificates` sequence of the predecessor TRC casted a vote on the successor TRC.
+- The REQUIRED signatures from voting certificates are explicitly mentioned in the `votes` field of the payload: If index "i" is part of the `votes` field, then the voting certificate at position i in the `certificates` sequence of the predecessor TRC casted a vote on the successor TRC.
 See also [](#votes).
-- The required signatures for new certificates are implied by the currently valid TRC payload, and, in case of a TRC update, the predecessor payload.
+- The REQUIRED signatures for new certificates are implied by the currently valid TRC payload, and, in case of a TRC update, the predecessor payload.

 ### Certification Path - Trust Anchor Pool